rheophile10/EverythingIsExactlyTheSame/README.md

 <img src="README.png" alt=":|" style="display: block; margin: auto;" />

-This was a silly experiment to explor DB data access Fsharp.
-I wanted something that was like .sqlproj but didn't use EF Core or any OOP.
-Of course I could not do that because all the clients I used were ADO clients.
-It was a futile effort.
-I also wasn't using those tools effectively.
+This is an inappropriate experiment to explore DB data access Fsharp.
+I wanted something that was like the big ddl.sql files of .sqlproj but didn't use any OOP EF Core.

-Fsharp is built for metadata management and EFCore is an OOP abomination.
-The whole benefit of Fsharp is domain driven design.

-But when you look at how easy it is to use EF Core with Fsharp it's probably irresponsible to avoid it.

-With EF Core its really easy to make Fsharp types and integrate them.

 ```
 open System
 open System.ComponentModel.DataAnnotations
 open System.ComponentModel.DataAnnotations.Schema

-[<CLIMutable>]
+[<CLIMutable>] \\ gross tags on an #f type explicitly even mentioning mutability
 type Customer = {
     [<Key>]
     Id: int